Let's now get a Bitcoin wallet and become able to receive Bitcoin funds or donations.

 These words are your money.
 Once you are shown them, immediately write them down on physical paper, and you will be storing this somewhere it will not be lost or found.
 You can memorize these twelve words if you trust your memory.

 These twelve words unlock all of the funds/addresses you will have on this wallet.
 Whoever has your seed has the ability to spend your money.

 Note obviously that I have included a picture of a seed phrase above in this tutorial.
 I or anyone else would be stupid to ever send Bitcoin to the following addresses since the seed phrases are now public.

 Once you have written down your seed, click "Next" and Electrum will have you input that seed again to ensure you've written it down.

 You will also be asked to supply a password.
 This password merely encrypts your wallet file on this computer so you don't have to retype your seed phrase each time you open Electrum.
 Note that anyone with your seed phrase can still obtain your funds.
 This password is only protection on your computer here.

 Once your wallet is generated and opened you will be at the wallet page.
 First, I recommend opening the "View" menu and unhiding all the different tabs.

 The address tab contains all the many Bitcoin addresses generated by your seed phrase.
 In fact, as you use these up, the wallet will automatically add more.

 These addresses (which will all be generated with

-Someone can just copy-and-paste the address into their wallet to send you funds.
+copy-and-paste the address into their wallet to send you funds.